open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Both fields are propagated via the OpenTelemetry `tracestate` under the `ot` vendor tag using the rules for [tracestate handling](tracestate-handling.md).
 Both fields are represented as unsigned integers requiring at most 6 bits of information.

+Unlike the simple random sampling algorithm define above, this scheme selects items from among a fixed set of 63 distinct probability values, those being the integer powers of two between 1 and 2**-62.

+R-value encodes which among the 63 possibilities will decide to sample for a given trace.
+P-value encodes the adjusted count for child contexts (i.e., consumers of `tracestate`) and consumers of sampled spans.

 An invariant will be stated that connects the `sampled` trace flag found in `traceparent` context to the r-value and p-value found in `tracestate` context.

 ### Conformance